Why Is TikTok So Hot for Cologne Cathedral?

 A reveler poses in front of the Cologne Cathedral during the Women's Carnival Day on February 8, 2024.
 (Photo by Sascha Schuermann / AFP)

-TikTok trends come and go faster than it’s possible to make sense of.
+TikTok trends come and go with astounding speed.
 However, in the last year the frenetic short-form video app has minted at least one lasting star.
 I speak, of course, of Cologne Cathedral.

 That fun fact comes via journalist Ryan Broderick, who tracks these things in his Garbage Day newsletter.
 According to the data he collects, Cologne Cathedral has been such a reliable source of viral posts that it can be called, with only a little hyperbole, one of “TikTok’s biggest stars.”
 What’s up with that?